AMPZNetwork/Colony-Lost-In-Deep-Space/README.md

 ======
 This is the official repository and issue-tracker for Colony Lost in Deep Space 1.12

-Does "All The Mods" *really* contain ALL THE MODS?
-No, of course not.

 #### Curse Links:
 + https://www.curseforge.com/minecraft/modpacks/lost-in-deep-space/files
 + https://www.technicpack.net/modpack/colony-lost-in-deep-space.1587981